RonTrace/lifeline/README.md

 LifeLine is a VS Code extension that provides seamless integration with OpenAI's o1.
 It gives you access to senior-level AI assistance for your coding tasks, acting like an expert developer at your fingertips.
 The extension automatically creates and manages a history of your interactions in markdown files, making it easy to track and reference your AI conversations.

+## Usage

+The extension is designed to be simple to use:

+1. When you encounter a coding problem or need AI assistance, simply type "**lifeline**" in your AI code helper chat
+2. Your local AI will:
+   - Create a new _lifeline markdown file in the `_lifeline` directory that documents your current problem and context
+   3. The contents of the new file are sent to o1 and the response will be saved as well as copied to your clipboard
+3. Paste your clipboard into your AI code helper chat, or read the file and proceed however you wish.

 ## Installation

 There are three steps to get started with LifeLine: